JRJurman/rollup-plugin-polyfill/README.md

 # rollup-plugin-polyfill
 Rollup Plugin to include a polyfill in your bundle.
-Literally injects a require statement in your bundle, which you can then use `rollup-plugin-node-resolve` to resolve.
+Literally injects a require or import statement in your bundle, which you can then use `rollup-plugin-node-resolve` to resolve.

 ## API
 ### `polyfill(file, packages)`